Young no-hits Rockies over 6 innings in Arizona’s 5-3 win

 The 23-year-old left-hander was replaced by Yoshihisa Hirano to open the seventh inning after 71 pitches.
 Trevor Story hit Hirano’s first pitch down the third base line and beat Jake Lamb’s throw for Colorado’s first hit.

+“This is a team game, not for me to throw a no-hitter or whatever,” Young said.
+“I want to do what’s best for the team and that’s what Torey thought.
+I agreed with it.”

-Nick Ahmed hit a two-run homer and Escobar finished a homer shy of the cycle for Arizona, which enters the All-Star break above .500 at 46-45.
-Christian Walker added a two-run single off German Marquez (8-4).
+Eduardo Escobar had three RBIs and finish a homer shy of the cycle and Nick Ahmed hit a two-run homer for Arizona.
+Christian Walker added a two-run single off German Marquez (8-4) to help the Diamondbacks enter the All-Star break above .500 at 46-45.

 Chris Iannetta hit a two-run homer and Story had a solo shot off Greg Holland in the ninth.
 Holland got the next three hitters for his 14th save.